PrishalM/PrishalM/README.md

 <h1 align="center">Hey there 👋🏼, I'm Prishal (They/he)</h1>

-Front-end developer with a <strong>solid user-centric mindset</strong> from a broad background in web development, marketing and UX/UI research & design.
-Currently, utilising my natural problem-solving way of thinking at Nuffield Health.
+Front-end developer with a <strong>solid user-centric mindset</strong> from a broad background in web development(4 yrs), marketing(3 yrs) and UX/UI research & design (1 yr).
+Currently, utilising my natural problem-solving way of thinking at Nuffield Health, where I am continuously learning and developing.
+Available as a Front-end Developer and UX/UI Consultant on a freelance basis - get in touch!

 <h2> Get To Know Me:</h2>

 - 🇬🇧 I am based in London, UK.
 - 👨🏽‍💻 Work as a Front-end Developer at Nuffield Health.
+- 💻🛠️ Freelance Front-end Developer and UX/UI Consultant at Prish.al Limited.
 - 📱 I am passionate about accessibility, intuitive design and great user experience.
 - 🗺 Outside of work, I am an avid learner of art, ancient & human history, geography, human migration and philosophy.
 - 🧑🏽‍🎨 I also love to explore my creative side through different mediums such as acrylic, chalk, clay, photography and digital wire-framing.